-Black mountains is a huge massive mountain range in central Bhutan with most of its area covered under the protection of Jigme Singye Wangchuck National Park.
+The Black Mountains are a massive mountain range in central Bhutan with most of its area covered under the protection of Jigme Singye Wangchuck National Park.

 On the eastern bank of the Chamkhar Chhu is Bumthang's uniquely picturesque "industrial zone."